Demographics of the Soviet Union: Religion

 The Soviet Union promoted state atheism from 1928 to 1941, in which religion was largely discouraged and heavily persecuted.
 The USSR remained a secular state from 1945 until its dissolution.
 However, according to various Soviet and Western sources, over one-third of the country's people professed religious beliefs: Russian Orthodox 20%, Muslim 10%, Protestant, Georgian Orthodox, Armenian Orthodox, and Roman Catholic 7%, Jewish less than 1%, atheist 60% (1990 est.).
 Some indigenous pagan belief systems existed in the Siberian and Russian Far Eastern lands in the local populations.

+In 1939, 86.9% of Soviet Jews were living in urban areas and over half in the 11 largest cities in the country.

 Language

 Russian became the official language of the Soviet Union in 1990.
 Until that time it was still necessary to have a language of common communication.
 The de facto result inevitably favored Russian, the native language of half of Soviet citizens.

 Overall Soviet citizens spoke more than 200 languages and dialects (at least 18 with more than 1 million speakers); Slavic group: 75%, other Indo-European: 8%, Altaic: 12%, Uralic: 3%, Caucasian: 2% (1990 est.)